langchain-ai/langchain/docs/modules/document_loaders/how_to_guides.rst

 `PDF <./examples/pdf.html>`_: A walkthrough of how to load data from a PDF file.

+`Paged PDF <./examples/paged_pdf_splitter.html>`_: A walkthrough of how to load data from a PDF file with a text reader while tracking page numbers.

 `PowerPoint <./examples/powerpoint.html>`_: A walkthrough of how to load data from a powerpoint file.

 `Email <./examples/email.html>`_: A walkthrough of how to load data from an email (`.eml`) file.